Rules of the Game for League Play

 - The sweeping motion may be in any direction (it need not cover the entire width of the stone), deposits no debris in front of a moving stone, and finishes to either side of the stone.

 - A stone must be in motion before it can be swept.
 Warming the ice is illegal.

-- All measurements shall be made by the vice skips, and no one else shall be allowed within 4 feet of the house during the measurement.
+- All measurements shall be made by the vice skips, and no one else shall be allowed within four (4) feet of the house during the measurement.

-Games will be timed with the clock stating at the scheduled time for the draw (whether teams have commenced play or not).
-The bell will be sounded when the clock indicates 1 hour 40 minutes from the start time of the draw.
-Games in progress will then be allowed to complete the end being played plus one additional end.
-Everyone is asked to promptly exit the ice so it can be cleaned and readied for the next draw.
-The Bell Rule does not apply to draws that have no successive draws.
+Games shall be timed with the clock starting at the scheduled time for the draw (whether teams have commenced play or not).
+When the clock indicates 1 hour 40 minutes from the start time of the draw, games in progress shall be allowed to complete the end being played plus one additional end.
+Everyone is asked to exit the ice promptly so it can be cleaned and readied for the next draw.

 Interpretation of Rules

-Any questions about these rules or their interpretation, except during the course of a game, shall be referred to and be answered by the Curling Chair.
-During the course of the game, questions shall be referred to the Event Chairman or a person designated by such Chair.
+Any questions about these rules or their interpretation, except during the course of a game, shall be referred to and be answered by the MCC Chairperson.
+During the course of the game, questions shall be referred to the Draw Chair or a person designated by such Chair.